Photographed by Tinsley Corbett

 REAGAN CORBETT

-From 2016 to present, Reagan Corbett has served as the founder, executive director and lead artist of The ReagART Collection, an artist-run gallery-like business with the mission of sharing her art directly with collectors.
+Corbett is the Founder and Executive Director of The ReagART Collection, a Houston-based creative studio established in 2016.
 Throughout her young career, Corbett has been featured in numerous articles including British Vogue, Vogue Mexico, Modern Luxury, Architectural Digest, Paper City and The Houston Chronicle, and many more.
 She has exhibited with numerous galleries, participated in group shows and curated three solo exhibitions, Fleeting Moments in 2017, Perfect in 2019, Sublime in 2021 and SOS: Scenes of Summer with Commerce Gallery in 2022.
 Most notably, Corbett has placed her iconic Shipley’s donut painting in Lizzo’s private art collection.
 Additionally, she was selected by the TEDx Committee to give a TED Talk in May 2018, and was included in The Celebration of Texas Art 2019, curated by Jennie Goldstein, assistant curator of The Whitney Museum of American Art.
 In 2020, Corbett completed her first large scale mural on behalf of the City of Houston amidst the global pandemic; and in 2021 Corbett was the first solo exhibitionist at The Dallas Art Fair.

 For more information please visit the artist’s Instagram page @reag_art